Dr. Miriam Kyselo (Principle Investigator)

 Laura Galbusera has graduated in Clinical Psychology at the University of Bergamo (Italy) and she has completed her doctoral degree in Psychiatry at the University of Heidelberg (Germany) on the topic of body-oriented psychotherapy for schizophrenia.
 Her expertise is mainly in qualitative methodology and mixed-methods research.
 During her doctoral studies, she was involved in the Marie Curie INT TESIS and she has engaged in interdisciplinary research in the fields of clinical and developmental psychology, philosophy and cognitive science.
 Laura’s general research interest is on the role that bodily and intersubjective processes play for the human self, which also relates to her clinical interest in self-disorders and psychotherapy.

-Michael T. M. Finn (Pre-Doctoral Researcher)
+Michael T. M. Finn (Post-Doctoral Researcher)

-Michael T. M. Finn is a psychology intern at the State University of New York Upstate Medical University.
+Michael T. M. Finn is a post-doctoral researcher at the State University of New York Upstate Medical University.
 He is interested in phenomenological perspectives on the self and their relation to empirical and clinical psychology.
 Michael completed his dissertation at the University of Tennessee, Knoxville where he made the case for the study of movement dynamics as a way to explore qualities of first-personal experience and dimensions of interpersonal meaning.

 Adrian Spremberg (Pre-Doctoral Researcher)